-WHILE TEACHING at Salt River Muslim School, he completed a Bachelor of Arts degree with Geography and History as majors, and later moved to Livingstone High School where he taught senior History and Geography.
+While teaching at Salt River Muslim School, he completed a Bachelor of Arts degree with Geography and History as majors, and later moved to Livingstone High School where he taught senior History and Geography.
 At the same time, he commenced the study of Arabic.
 In 1976 he became principal of a high school, Crestway Senior Secondary, and in the meantime completed a B.A.
 (Hons), M.A. and D.Litt et Phil degrees, in the field of Geography.
 In 1987 he joined the Faculty of Education at the University of the Western Cape, teaching Geography Education and other modules in Education.
-At the time of his retirement in 1996, he was an Associate-Professor and Head of the Department of Didactics in the Faculty.
+At the time of his retirement in 1996, he was an Associate Professor and Head of the Department of Didactics in the Faculty.

-Through Shaykh Hishām, Shaykh Nāzim appointed Shaykh Yusuf da Costa as his khalīfah in Southern Africa, in 1998.
-The khilāfat of Shaykh Yusuf da Costa and the visit by Shaykh Nāzim in 2000, sparked a decade of remarkable growth of the Naqshbandiyya Order and its contribution to the promotion of Islam in Southern Africa.
+Through Shaykh Hishām Kabbani, Mawlana Shaykh Nāzim appointed Shaykh Yusuf da Costa as his khalīfah in Southern Africa, in 1998.
+The khilāfat of Shaykh Yusuf da Costa and the visit to South Africa by Mawlana Shaykh Nāzim in 2000, sparked decades of remarkable growth of the Naqshbandi Order and its contribution to the promotion of Islam in Southern Africa.

 Shaykh Yusuf da Costa passed away in Cape Town on 3 December 2018.
 His khilāfat was transferred to his son, Shaykh Shamiel da Costa.